Interview: Christ Church Unity’s Reverend Eleanor Celentani

-Part of why we started visiting the places that ultimately would end up on this blog, was to experience first hand the sacred places that spiritual beliefs go to grow and be honored.
-The initial goal was to just visit the physical places themselves and learn all we could; but along the way we’ve encountered a number of people who’s dedication to their beliefs has kept us wondering more than just about the physical sanctuary.
-There have been a few places in the course of the blog that we’ve discussed the importance of the personal connections we’ve had and we wanted to find a way to explore those in addition to the places we’ve been.
+The initial goal here was to just visit the physical places themselves and learn all we could.
+There have been a few places that we’ve discussed the importance of the personal connections we’ve had.
+We wanted to find a way to explore those in addition to the places we’ve been.
 This post will be the first in a scattered series of interviews with a few of those people.

-After visiting Christ Church Unity for a service and visiting with Reverend Eleanor Celentani and seeing what a unique set of principles guides the church, we wanted to know more.
-After emailing back and forth a bit, I asked her to answer a few questions.
-We’re grateful for the chance to have crossed paths with her, and even more grateful that she was open to the idea of being the first person to be featured on the blog in this way.
-Reverend Celentani’s answers are an exploration in to her personal sanctuary, and we’re honored that she’s agreed to bare her personal thoughts here with us and our readers.
+After visiting Christ Church Unity for a service and visiting with Reverend Eleanor Celentani we wanted to know more.
+Her teachings during the service we attended we were really unique, and the experience intriguied us.
+After emailing back and forth a bit, we asked her to answer a few more questions.
+We’re grateful to have met with Eleanor, and that she was open to sharing on the blog like this.

 ETBOD: How do you define God?